15-second version of Joan’s bio:

 A few years later, when she wasn’t playing with Barbie dolls and listening to Beatles albums, Stewart was always scheming and thinking of ways to get into the giant newsroom at The Cleveland Press, her local metropolitan newspaper, so she could meet reporters and ask them about their jobs.

 She interviewed reporters for class projects.
 She visited the newsroom during school field trips.
-She talked her way into the newsroom again when she was named sports editor for her high school newspaper and told the grizzled sports reporters at The Press that she wanted to visit them to “learn how the pros do it.”
+She talked her way into the newsroom again when she was named sports editor of her high school newspaper and told the grizzled sports reporters at The Press that she wanted to visit them to “learn how the pros do it.”
 She was mesmerized by the clanging of Underwood manual typewriters, editors barking orders to reporters, and the thick fog of cigarette smoke.

 In 1974, she was involved in her first investigative story as editor of The BG News at Bowling Green State University in Bowling Green, Ohio.
 Rumors had circulated throughout campus that local fraternities were encouraging their members to cast multiple ballots in the student elections so their fellow fraternity members would be elected.
 She and three other newspaper staffers entered the voting booths several times on election day and stamped “The BG News” on the paper ballots, then dropped them into the ballot boxes—proving that the lax election system indeed made it possible for students to vote more than once.

 The university threatened her and the other journalists with expulsion.
 When The Associated Press published the story, The Cleveland Press learned about it and called her for an interview.
 She was thrilled because it gave her one more excuse to visit the newsroom.
 The following day, she was mortified when the newspaper she worshiped misspelled her name in the article.
 “Joan Gestl” appeared as “Joan Grestl.”
 It was her first valuable lesson about the importance of accuracy.

 Stewart worked as a reporter, city editor, managing editor and writing coach during her 14 years at The Lake County News-Herald in Willoughby, Ohio.
 She assigned and edited many award-winning stories and won several writing awards for her own journalism.